Alcantara spins another gem, Marlins top Mets 2-0 in 10 - WHIZ News

 TRAINER’S ROOM

 Mets: C James McCann (left oblique) was placed on the 10-day injured list.
-He was injured Saturday making a sweep tag at the plate. … The team was still awaiting test results on RF Starling Marte (left groin tightness).
+He was injured Saturday making a sweep tag at the plate. … RF Starling Marte (left groin tightness) sat out and is day-to-day.
+Showalter said he expects to get Marte back “in the near future.”

 UP NEXT